robertfwilson/TRExS_F2F_Meeting_Oct_2025/README.md

 ## Download Files

 To run most the notebooks in this repository you'll need to download some files from the cloud as instructed in the email sent to the workshop participants.
+Once you download the files, move them to the folders listed below.
 The files are:

 - Cutout of the simulated Roman field ([ASDF file](data/dryrun_01/simulated_imgs/))